 A dental implant is a surgical tooth replacement done by a dentist or an oral surgeon.
 The procedure is performed by inserting artificial tooth roots on the jawbone to place replacement teeth such as a crown, bridge, denture, facial prosthesis, or the likes.
 If you are considering dental implants, call a nearby clinic to book an appointment.
 Your dentist will thoroughly assess if you are a good candidate for a dental implant.

 Dental implants replace missing permanent teeth caused by gum disease, tooth decay, infection, or an injury.
 These dental implants are made to look, feel, and function like natural teeth.
 Depending on the patient’s case, the dental implant process is basically split into a three-phase process.
+You can try to visit DOS Norwest Dental if you need dental implants in the Sydney area.

 Phase 1: Tooth Root Implant (Osseointegration)